iAlexander/MrCondom/README.md

 ##<a name="description"> Description </a>

-Prepare your iPhone to be ready for the best Halloween party ever...
-iOS stickers pack ```iHalloween``` is the great bundle of stickers for iMessage, that includes 36 handcrafted images that are related to Halloween.
-You will get Halloween banners, scary stickers, pumpkin Jack, zombies, ghosts, masks and a lot of other stickers for your iMessage chats.
+I want to introduce you today the new sticker superhero - Mr. Condom! iOS stickers pack ```Mr. Condom``` is the great bundle of stickers for iMessage, that includes 15 handcrafted images.
+This guy will bring you and your friends a lot of funny moments.

 ##<a name="screenshots"> Screenshots </a>